Intermittent Fasting for People with Diabetes

-In addition, diabetes medications already put patients at risk for hypoglycemia, which makes combining medication with caloric reduction potentially dangerous.
+Also, your diabetes medications already put you at risk for hypoglycemia, which makes combining your medication with fasting potentially dangerous.

-A 2018 study on the risk of hypoglycemia due to intermittent fasting in patients with type 2 diabetes found that while participants experienced positive results in weight loss, reduction of A1C levels, fasting glucose levels and improved quality of life, they were, in fact, at a higher risk for hypoglycemia than the control group.
-The risk remained high despite a reduction in their medications, and regardless of the type of fasting they were doing.
+A 2018 study due to the risk of hypoglycemia in patients with type 2 diabetes who fasted found participants experienced positive results in weight loss, reduction of A1C levels, improved fasting glucose levels, and improved quality of life.
+But they were at a higher risk for hypoglycemia than the control group.
+The risk remained high even though they reduced their medications, regardless of the type of fasting they were doing.

-If controlling what or when you eat is an issue, intermittent fasting may not be for you.
-According to the American Diabetes Association, those with both type 1 and type 2 diabetes are more likely to have experienced disordered eating, and are at higher risk for developing eating disorders.
+If controlling what or when you eat is a challenge, intermittent fasting may not be for you.
+According to the American Diabetes Association, if you have type 1 or type 2 diabetes, you’re more likely to have experienced disordered eating and are at higher risk for developing an eating disorder.

-For some, going for a long period of time without eating is a trigger to binge when the fasting window is over.
-This is unhelpful for anyone participating in intermittent fasting but can be particularly dangerous for those with diabetes, as it can trigger the hyperglycemic state mentioned above.
+If you go for an extended period without food, it could cause you to binge when your fasting window is over.
+This is unhelpful for anyone participating in intermittent fasting but can be particularly dangerous if you’re diabetic since it can trigger a hyperglycemic state.

-Keep in mind that you normally get 20% of the water you need from your food.
-When abstaining from food and sugary drinks for long periods of time, dehydration becomes a risk.
-Those with diabetes are at increased risk for dehydration because high blood sugar pulls water from the body.
-If you have diabetes, drink water regularly during the fasting window.
+Keep in mind that you typically get 20% of the water you need from your food.
+It can be easy to forget to drink water during your fasting window, but this can put you at risk for dehydration.
+Diabetes increases your risk for dehydration because high blood sugar pulls water from your body (excessive thirst can be a symptom of diabetes).
+If you have diabetes, drink water regularly during your fasting window.

-Anyone with pre-diabetes or diabetes should talk to their doctor before beginning an intermittent fasting protocol.
-This is especially important if your diabetes treatment includes medication.
+Researchers aren’t sure which intermittent fasting method is best for you if you’re pre-diabetic or diabetic.
+You should talk with your doctor before beginning an intermittent fasting protocol; especially if your diabetes treatment includes medication.
 Your doctor will help you understand how to check your blood sugar more frequently, and can recommend adjustments to medications as needed.

-Be mindful of how you feel, and remain aware of the early signs of hypoglycemia, such as lightheadedness.
-If you do feel hypoglycemic, be willing to break the fasting window if needed — your health must always come first.
+If your doctor thinks the 16:8 method would be appropriate for you, or maybe even a less strict method, ease into it by fasting for one or two days per week.
+Be mindful of how you feel and remain aware of the early signs of hypoglycemia, such as lightheadedness.
+If you do feel hypoglycemic, don’t hesitate to break your fasting window – your health is a priority.

-Use caution when exercising or participating in activities that can potentially reduce your blood sugar, and stay hydrated by drinking water regularly throughout the day.
+Use caution when you exercise or participate in activities that can potentially reduce your blood sugar, and be sure to stay hydrated by drinking water regularly throughout the day.

-Doctors recognize the benefit of intermittent fasting for diabetes.
-These benefits not only arise as a secondary benefit of weight loss, but from the unique changes to metabolic pathways that occur as a result of fasting.
+Doctors and scientists recognize the potential use of intermittent fasting as a therapeutic treatment for diabetes.
+These benefits arise as a secondary benefit of weight loss, and from the unique changes to metabolic pathways that occur as a result of fasting.

-It won’t be until several more randomized controlled trials are completed that IF will become a standard in diabetes care.
-Until then, fasting is safe for those with diabetes if done under the supervision of your healthcare provider and with increased glucose monitoring.
+After more randomized tests are done, it’s likely IF will become a standard in diabetes care.
+Until then, fasting is safe for you under the supervision of your healthcare provider and with increased glucose monitoring.